1. The Personal Information You Collect

 Provide a list of the various ways for your customers to contact you such as email address, phone number, address, etc. Offer multiple ways so that they know you are accessible in many ways.

 By using Zeevou, for the first time in the hospitality industry you are enabled to collect a GDPR-compliant database of guests’ real email addresses.
-It is through Automated Booking Processing’s first step that the guest is required to insert a real email address instead of OTA forwarding email addresses.
+It is through the Booking Confirmation Process’s first step that the guest is required to insert a real email address instead of OTA forwarding email addresses.

 This enables you to start email marketing to former guests.
 To know more about how to build your customer loyalty and get returning guests every year please check the Guest CRM feature at Zeevou.
 Ultimately, you can encourage the potential guests to land in your direct booking website if taking advantage of Zeevou’s Direct Booking Website.